Do you already know what you are doing and only want to look over a Jupyter Notebook example? We provide one here.

 General Example

-The General Example script shows how to configure a Task Agent with the name Agent 1
+The General Example script shows how to configure a Task Agent with the name Agent 1 and with a pathway called continue to Review.

-with the path to your private key.<project_hash>
+Replace <private_key_path> with the path to your private key.

-with the hash of your Project.Pre-Classification of Images Using GPT 4o
+Pre-Classification of Images Using GPT 4o

 The Pre-Classification script uses GPT 4o mini to route images to different annotation stages depending on what it is contained in the image.
 The Pre-Classification script applies to the following Workflow.